Bri-gid/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displays the content of a file
+Displays the content of /etc/passwd and etc/hosts file